Sessions

 Sessions are used to sync cookies & headers across requests

-Creating a new Chrome Session object:
+Creating a new Firefox Session object:

 >>> session = hrequests.Session() # version randomized by default

->>> session = hrequests.Session('chrome', version=120)
+>>> session = hrequests.Session('firefox', version=129)

 Parameters